MohamedMashaal/DBMS-JDBC/README.md

 ### What is this repository for? ###

-This repository is for my solutions to code assognemts if CS 221 (Programming II) course.
+This repository is for my solutions to code assognemts of CS 221 (Programming II) course.